-Updated: June 20, 2025
+Updated: June 6, 2025

 On May 22, the House passed the federal reconciliation package, H.R.
-1 by a vote of 215-214-1 and advanced the bill to the Senate, which released its own version, with changed provisions, on June 16.
+1 by a vote of 215-214-1 and the bill is now under consideration by the Senate, where it will be subject to debate, potential amendments, and scrutiny under Senate rules.

-The table below does not provide a full list of all provisions in the House-passed or Senate version of the legislation, but rather highlights those with the most potential impact to members, providers and the state budget.
-Further, we expect to see the Senate version of the bill evolve over the coming weeks before its passage, particularly given the potential impact of the Senate's Byrd Rule.
-Once the Senate passes its version of the reconciliation bill, the two chambers will have to reconcile the differences between their bills, prior to taking final votes and sending the finalized package to the President for signature.
+The table below does not provide a full list of all provisions in the House-passed legislation, but rather highlights those with the most potential impact to members, providers and the state budget.
+Previously discussed potential cuts such as provider fee reductions, per capita caps and changes to federal matching funds for states are included in the Addendum, which starts on page 9.
+Particular sections of the House-passed bill, such as 44125 and 44126 and others, will potentially evolve as they are subject to the Senate's Byrd Rule.
+We will continue to update this as the bill progresses.
 Additionally, many of the fraud, waste and abuse provisions included in the bill are best practices that Colorado already employs within our Medicaid program.
 We have a fact sheet available on this topic.
 Additional resources can be found on our website.

-Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 Establish Medicaid Work Requirements Affordable Care Act (ACA) Medicaid Expansion Population (House Section 44141/ Senate Section 71124) Beginning Dec.
+Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 Section 44141: Establish Medicaid Work Requirements Affordable Care Act (ACA) Medicaid Expansion Population Beginning Dec.
 31, 2026, states would be required to implement work requirements for the expansion population.
 Members ages 19-64, who do not meet certain exceptions, would be required to attest to conducting 80 hours per month of community engagement (work, The current CO expansion population is 377,019 members - some could be subject to exceptions to the requirement.
-Verifying if an individual is subject to an exception and if not, documenting they have met the requirement, will drive administrative costs for members, employers and the Assuming similar administrative costs as Arkansas of \$152/enrollee, Colorado's administrative costs could total more than \$57 million.
+Verifying if an individual is subject to an exception and if not, documenting they have met the requirement, will drive administrative costs for members, employers and the state.
+Assuming similar administrative costs as Arkansas of \$152/enrollee, Colorado's administrative costs could total more than \$57 million.
 Given Colorado's state supervised, county administered model, implementation of this new requirement would have additional administrative costs to consider.
 HCPF's fact sheet includes more detail.
-CBO provided an estimation of \$344 billion reduction in federal spending over 10 years nationally based on a start date of Dec.
-31, 2026.
+CBO provided an original estimation of \$280 billion reduction in federal spending over 10 years nationally based on a start date of Jan.
+1, 2029.
+CBO has yet to provide an updated cost estimate based on a Dec.
+31, 2026 start date.
 Increased uninsured rate drives increased uncompensated care for health care providers.
-Rural hospitals, clinics and others with reduced Medicaid
+Rural hospitals, clinics and others

-1 Estimates are based on CBO analysis titled Estimated Budgetary Effects of H.R.
-1, the One Big Beautiful Bill Act as passed by the House of Representatives on May 22, 2025.
-Estimates are based on the House passed version and do not include any amended policies introduced within the Senate and are subject to change.
+1 Estimates are based on CBO analysis titled Estimated Budgetary Effects of a Bill to Provide for Reconciliation Pursuant to Title II of H. Con.
+Res.
+14, the One Big Beautiful Bill Act as ordered reported by the House Committee on the Budget on May 18, 2025.
+Estimates are subject to change depending on changes to the legislative text.
 Link